Rahul-Devloper/MedTrust/README.md

 ## Features

-- Login with passport-local strategy
+- Email and password register with verification
+- Google signup and login
 - JWT based authentication validation

 -